nightowlcasino/ERGOHACK-III-/ergoscript.md

 # Night Owl Contract Design

 This document provides detailed description of the Ergoscript used to support the Night Owl Platform.
+Please note there are numerous references to proxy contracts which are not included in this document.

 # Requirements